Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 What to Look For in Smart Solar Street Light Specs

-Feature Recommended Spec
+Feature Recommended Spec (Project-Focused)

-Sensor PIR or Microwave
+Sensor PIR or Microwave (define trigger + hold time)

-Controller MPPT with dimming presets
+Controller MPPT + programmable dimming profiles

 Balancing Cost and Control